RF impedance matching can be implemented in two different ways -

 Stub matching is the most elementary type of impedance matching network.
 The stubs are frequently used to match the complex load impedance to transmission line impedance.
 In stub matching, there are no passive elements involved.
 It is the parallel or series connection of transmission line segments called stubs, to the main transmission line at appropriate distances from the complex load impedance.
 The stubs can be open-ended or shorted.
 There are chances of radiation emissions from the open ends, so shorted stubs are of high demand.

-Figure 4 presents double-stub matching, where two stubs are used for impedance matching.
+Double-stub matching is when two stubs are used for impedance matching.
 Contrary to single-stub matching, impedance matching is achieved by only varying the length of stubs.
 The load impedance matching attained by keeping the transmission line length l1 constant, enables the double-stub implementation useful in fixed-length tuners.
 The stub in the load side, l3, can be adjusted to fix the load admittance and further l2 for successful impedance matching.

 Impedance matching with lumped elements

-Figures 5a and 5b correspond to low-pass networks, whereas 5c and 5d show high-pass networks.
 The lumped element passive component arrangement for a low-pass network differs from that of a high-pass network.
 The design topology of the lumped element impedance matching network is determined by factors such as attenuation, biasing, pass-band and stop-band frequency.

 If you are planning to try RF impedance matching and your choice is lumped element matching networks, then it’s the time to access the Smith charts and software-based optimizations.
 You can easily set your sight on the appropriate arrangement of the L and C lumped components with Smith charts and the right software tool, in order to ensure zero reflection of RF signals.